 - Considerably good for music

-Perhaps built in the perfect blend of materials in this price rate does feels amazingly good in hand.
+Perhaps built in the perfect blend of materials in this price rate does feel amazingly good in the hand.
 The top of the headset is probably layered with some pseudo leather material and has the logo of “Razor” etched into the headband.

 However, the comfort that the headband provides will majorly reduce the feeling of weight.

-One major modification of the headphone that might interest you is that the headphone has made height adjustability possible in that the upper section of the Kraken.
-This has readily made huge range of modifications accessible for different sizes and shapes of heads.
+One significant modification of the headphone that might interest you is that the headphone has made height adjustability possible in that the upper section of the Kraken.
+This has readily made a vast range of modifications accessible for different sizes and shapes of heads.

-Speaking of the ear cups, it allows decent amount of physical adjustment.
-The circular cutout on the inside is fairly large and fits my ears nicely.
+Speaking of the ear cups, it allows a decent amount of physical adjustment.
+The circular cutout on the inside is relatively large and fits my ears nicely.
 The foam here is much thicker than the one on the headband.

-One of the plus point of this headset is that you would find it pretty resilient.
-Thus, it gives you enough scope to easily tuck it into the headset’s left hand side.
+One of the plus points of this headset is that you would find it pretty resilient.
+Thus, it gives you enough scope to tuck it into the headset’s left-hand side easily.

-This is one of the strong points, The headset offers commendable listening experience across a wide spectrum of applications.
-Though, mostly boasted for gaming, I have personally found its music applications to be a little of an Achilles heel.
+This is one of the strong points; The headset offers excellent listening experience across a wide spectrum of applications.
+Though mostly boasted about gaming, I have personally found its music applications to be a little of an Achilles heel.

-As a whole, it is a great level of bass that many would agree probably.
-The last time I played and electric pop playlist randomly from the YouTube and the results worked really well for me.
+As a whole, it is an excellent level of bass that many would agree probably.
+The last time I played a dynamic pop playlist randomly from the YouTube and the results worked well for me.
 However, it lacked the required punch.

-Gaming is more about immersion and This headset definitely does so.
-It undoubtedly meet up to the expectations of the gaming world.
-I tried running Battlefield 1 and that sounded marvelous through.
+Gaming is more about immersion, and This headset does so.
+It undoubtedly meets up to the expectations of the gaming world.
+I tried running Battlefield 1, and that sounded marvelous through.
 It covered all the sound patterns in precision ranging from a thud to explosions communicating the havoc of firefights.
-Even, my Titanfall 2 experience was better than expected.
-I could feel the sound of the booty footsteps and the thrashing booming sound.
+Even, my Titanfall two experience was better than expected.
+I could feel the sound of the booty footsteps and the booming thrashing sound.

-However, if I point out, the all total of the bass and the relatively wide soundstage gave me a total worthwhile experience.
+However, if I point out, all total of the bass and the relatively wide soundstage gave me a worthwhile experience.

 The microphone is also a stellar addition to the overall performance of the headset.
-The headset has set some major vocal clarity goals for me at personal level.
+The headset has set some primary vocal clarity goals for me at a personal level.